Non-Asymptotic Error Bounds for Causally Conditioned Directed Information Rates of Gaussian Sequences: Problem Setup

-Under these assumptions, the problem studied in this paper is to compute estimates of the causally conditioned directed information rate, $I^{\infty}(\bx\to\by \| \bz)$, from a finite collection of data, $\bw[0:N]$, and quantify the error.
+We make the following assumptions on $\bw[k]$: \begin{assumption} There exist positive $c_{\min}$ and $c_{\max}$, such that $c_{\min} I \preceq \Phi(e^{j \omega}) \preceq c_{\max}I$ for all $\omega \in[0, 2\pi]$. \end{assumption} \begin{assumption} $\Phi(z)$ is rational. \end{assumption} \begin{assumption} $\bw[k]$ is Gaussian. \end{assumption} \begin{remark} Assumption of positive rational spectral density guarantees the existence of the finite-dimensional state-space realization and further the existence of the optimal predictor.
+The upper bound assumption on the spectral density ensures the system is well-behaved across all frequencies.
+Assumption \ref{assump:gaussian} enables the simple formula for the exact causally conditioned DI rate calculation. \end{remark} Under these assumptions, the problem studied in this paper is to compute estimates of the causally conditioned directed information rate, $I^{\infty}(\bx\to\by \| \bz)$, from a finite collection of data, $\bw[0:N]$, and quantify the error.